-Part 4 of the Handbook provides guidance on how to identify and verify the identity of the customer in relation to both a natural and legal person.
-It also provides general guidance on the timing of identification and verification of identity.
+Chapter 3 of the Handbook provide guidance on how to identify and verify the identity of the customer in relation to both a natural and legal person.
+Also, guidance on the timing of identification and verification of identity is provided.

-Please also see the stand-alone guidance document in relation to source of funds and source of wealth.
-For details of particular concessions which may be relevant please see section 5 of this document and Part 6 of the Handbook.
+For details of particular concessions which may be relevant please see section 5 of this document and chapter 4 of the Handbook.

-In all cases where the requirements of Part 4 of the Code cannot be met (Paragraphs 9(9), 10(5), 12(11)) the procedures and controls must provide that -
+In all cases where the requirements of Part 4 of the Code cannot be met (paragraphs 8(5), 9(9), 10(5), 11(7), 12(11), 14(6), 15(8) and 19(11)) the procedures and controls must provide that -